thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 - options.html
 - options.js

+I'll go over each of these files in detail but first here's a brief overview:

-The manifest file gives details about our extension (its name, version, permissions, etc.).
-The popup.html file is the HTML for the popup window I showed in the screenshot above.
-The popup.js file contains the code that performs the logic of our extension - in this case performing catalogue searches and sorting the results according to their Amazon rating.
+The *manifest.json* file gives information about the extension (its name, version, permissions, etc.).

+The *popup.html* file is the HTML for the popup window I showed in the screenshot above.
+The *popup.js* file contains the code that performs the logic of our extension - in this case performing catalogue searches and sorting the results according to their Amazon rating.

-The options.html and options.js files are their to make the extension somewhat configurable by allowing users to set the URLs of the search page and details page of the SIRSI catalogue they wish to search against.
+The *options.html* and *options.js* files make the extension configurable by allowing users to provide the URLs of the SIRSI catalogue they wish to search against.

+### manifest.json

 First, let's take a look at the manifest: